MicroCT-based imaging of microvasculature within bone and peri-implant tissues

 Abstract

-Angiogenesis is essential for skeletal development, bone healing and regeneration.
-Improved non-destructive, three-dimensional (3D) imaging of the vasculature within bone tissue would benefit a multitude of research areas, especially implantology and tissue engineering.
+Angiogenesis is essential for skeletal development, bone healing, and regeneration.
+Improved non-destructive, three-dimensional (3D) imaging of the vasculature within bone tissue would benefit many research areas, especially implantology and tissue engineering.

-X-ray microtomography (microCT) is a well-suited non-destructive 3D-imaging technique for bone morphology.
-For microCT-based detection of vessels, it is paramount to use contrast-enhancement.
-Limited differences in radiopacity between perfusion agents and mineralized bone make their distinct segmentation problematic and has been the major drawback of this approach.
-A decalcification step resolves this issue but inhibits simultaneous assessment of bone microstructure and vascular morphology.
+X-ray microtomography (microCT) is a well-suited non-destructive 3D imaging technique for bone morphology.
+For microCT-based detection of vessels, it is paramount to use contrast enhancement.
+Limited differences in radiopacity between perfusion agents and mineralized bone make their distinct segmentation problematic and have been a major drawback of this approach.
+A decalcification step resolves this issue but inhibits the simultaneous assessment of bone microstructure and vascular morphology.
 The problem of contrasting becomes further compounded in samples with metal implants.

 This study describes μAngiofil-enhanced microCT-based visualization of vasculature within bone tissue in small and large animal models, with and without decalcification.
-We present simultaneous microvascular and bone imaging in murine tibia, murine bone metastatic model, pulp chamber, gingiva and periodontal ligaments.
-In a large animal model (minipig) we perform visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
+We present simultaneous microvascular and bone imaging in murine tibia, a murine bone metastatic model, the pulp chamber, gingiva, and periodontal ligaments.
+In a large animal model (minipig), we perform visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
+Moreover, we show the potential of the dual-energy approach in facilitating the distinction between bone tissue and the applied contrast agent.

 Introduction

-Angiogenesis, the formation of new blood vessels from preexisting vessels, is crucial for skeletal development as well as for bone healing and regeneration[5].
-In addition to carrying nutrients and growth factors, those newly formed blood vessels are a delivery route of stem cells and progenitor cells to the bone-defect site[68].
-In the case of bone grafts, many of the synthetic ones fail to bridge critically sized defects due to their inability to promote vascularization[4,9].
+Angiogenesis, the formation of new blood vessels from preexisting vessels, is crucial for skeletal development as well as for bone healing and regeneration15.
+In addition to carrying nutrients and growth factors, those newly formed blood vessels are a delivery route of stem cells and progenitor cells to the bone-defect site68.
+In the case of bone grafts, many synthetic ones fail to bridge critically sized defects due to their inability to promote vascularization5,9.
 The structural nature of skeletal tissue makes three-dimensional (3D) imaging of its vasculature extremely difficult.
-Histology, a destructive and two-dimensional approach, still remains a gold standard for assessing vasculature in bones[10].
+Histology, a destructive and two-dimensional approach, remains a gold standard for assessing vasculature in bones10.

-Classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy face challenges in their application due to the encasement of blood vessels in calcified tissue[10].
-Despite recent advances in tissue clearing-based imaging methods for craniofacial bones[11,12], the application of such methods remains challenging and is limited to small animal models.
-Simultaneous non-destructive 3D imaging of the vasculature within bone tissue and of the bone tissue itself, especially in the case of larger bone grafts, has been a challenge for decades[4,13].
-Thus, many research areas benefit from an improved three-dimensional (3D) imaging of the vasculature within bone tissue, for example: bone biology, bone metastatic disease, tissue engineering, implantology, and reconstructive surgery.
+Classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy face challenges in their application due to the encasement of blood vessels in calcified tissue10.
+Despite recent advances in tissue clearing-based imaging methods for craniofacial and other bones1113 as well as for the whole body14, the application of such methods remains challenging and is mainly limited to small animal models.
+Simultaneous non-destructive 3D imaging of the vasculature within bone tissue and of the bone tissue itself, especially in the case of larger bone grafts, has been a challenge for decades5,15.
+Thus, many research areas benefit from improved three-dimensional imaging of the vasculature within bone tissue, for example, bone biology, bone metastatic disease, tissue engineering, implantology, and reconstructive surgery.

 The present study introduces a technique for high-resolution microCT-based visualization of microvasculature within bone tissue in small and large animal models, both with and without decalcification of the bone.
 Moreover, we show that the polymer-based contrast agent μAngiofil is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues as well as their vascularization in the vicinity of metal implants in a large animal model.